villares/py.processing-play/java_to_python.md

 ### A table with some equivalences for conversion

-Boolean values ​​in Java are `true` and` false`, in Python they are `True` and` False`.
+Boolean values in Java are named `true` and` false`, in Python they are `True` and` False`.
 Let's make a chart with the logical operators and some other equivalences.

 | Java | Python |
 | ------------------------------------------------ | ------------------------------------------ |